 A 2002 report by the National Academy of Sciences (NAS) observed that technologies available to automakers could justify a substantial increase in light truck CAFE standards.
 Though the NAS report did not make a specific recommendation, it found that existing technologies could add as much as 12–14 mpg to cars and 11–13 mpg to trucks.
 (2)

-This white paper will examine Detroit’s poor track record of assessing its ability to achieve fuel economy levels that could make America’s motor vehicles cleaner, safer, and more efficient.
+This white paper will examine Detroit’s poor track record of assessing its ability to achieve fuel economy levels that could make US motor vehicles cleaner, safer, and more efficient.